-- Consider and incorporate where applicable, the recommendations made for protection of the aquatic environment in an Environmental Assessment that may have been conducted for the project - Minimize disturbance to all wetlands when activities are carried out through and adjacent to these areas - Where possible conduct activities in the vicinity of aquatic habitats during winter months to reduce impacts to the aquatic environment - Fence the entire construction site and install silt fencing along all protected aquatic wildlife habitats and water bodies within 30 m of the construction site - Organic and mineral soils that are excavated from wetlands may be used as berms to isolate the construction area from the adjacent wetland or aquatic wildlife habitat, and - When monitoring of watercourses in the vicinity of the project suggest that the aquatic environment may be affected by the work, (e.g., transport of sediment), implement mitigation measures to address the concern.
+- Consider and incorporate (where applicable) the recommendations made for protection of the aquatic environment in an Environmental Assessment that may have been conducted for the project; - Minimize disturbance to all wetlands when activities are carried out through or adjacent to these areas; - Where possible conduct activities in the vicinity of aquatic habitats during winter months to reduce impacts to the aquatic environment; - Fence the entire construction site and install silt fencing along all protected aquatic wildlife habitats and water bodies within 30 m of the construction site; - Organic and mineral soils that are excavated from wetlands may be used as berms to isolate the construction area from the adjacent wetland or aquatic wildlife habitat; and - When monitoring of watercourses in the vicinity of the project suggest that the aquatic environment may be affected by the work, (e.g., transport of sediment), implement mitigation measures to address the concern.

-Where avoidance of construction activities in or near wetlands or water bodies is not possible, the construction contractor is to implement habitat enhancements as identified by the wildlife expert that has been retained by WT or other responsible party.
+Where avoidance of construction activities in or near wetlands or water bodies is not possible, the construction manager and / or contractor is to implement habitat enhancements as identified by the wildlife expert.
 These enhancements may include rip rap and vegetation plantings to provide a greater in-water habitat diversity and improve riparian vegetation.